 You want to get a good idea of the number of searches those topics generally get.
 And to do that you can use free keywords research tools like keywordtool which allows you to find keywords related to any topic and narrows down search results according to traffic on various platforms.

-The final step is to place them in your article in a way that appears organic.
+Step 3: place them in your article in a way that appears organic

 While these are helpful tools they do not mean that you can compromise on the quality of your content.

 How To Best Incorporate Keywords And Create Evergreen Content?